-We often think of the function $u: \mathbf{R} \to \mathbf{C}$ as a function of time or space, meaning that we have values at certain times or at certain points.
-Taking the Fourier transform of u produces a function $U: \mathbf{R} \to \mathbf{C}$ , and we consider $U(\omega)$ as a function of angular frequency $\omega$ .
+We often think of the function $u: \mathbf{R} \to \mathbf{C}$ as a function of time or space, meaning that we have values at all times or at all points.
+Taking the Fourier transform of u produces a function $U: \mathbf{R} \to \mathbf{C}$, and we consider $U(\omega)$ as a function of angular frequency ω .
 If we plot the magnitude of U (that is we plot the absolute value), we typically obtain something like this.

 Why this example?
 Why these numbers?
 Why does the graph look symmetric around the y-axis?
 So many questions.
 The connection between the angular frequency and regular frequency is given by where f is the regular frequency (measured in Hertz).
 For an audio signal, we typically consider frequencies below 22 kHz so that's the reason for those numbers.
 Furthermore, a real-valued function always has a symmetric spectrum.
 So that's the reason for the symmetry.
 We'll prove that later on (it's not that difficult).
 For this reason we usually only plot half of the magnitude spectrum in the case when the signal is real.
+Obviously we loose a lot of information when only considering the magnitude of the transform, so sometimes this kind of graph is complemented by some type of phase-plot describing how the argument of the complex number $\mathcal{F} u(\omega)$ behaves.

-$\omega = 2\pi f,$
+$$\omega = 2\pi f,$$

 The graph depicts the magnitude of the frequency content of the function u.
-At each $\omega$ , we find how much of that frequency that's included in u.
-You're going to see a lot of this when studying courses in signal processing.
+At each ω , we find how much of that frequency that's included in u.
+You're going to see a lot of this when studying courses in signal processing, so we mostly leave this alone for now and focus on the more analytical properties of the Fourier transform.